Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Quantum kinetics of electron-phonon systems

 \end{widetext} Note that the real part of ${\mathcal Q}_{\bf P}$ is positive, corresponding to dephasing of the electron-hole coherences.
-In the limit of zero THz field and small $\Gamma_{\rm e-ph}$, Eq.~(\ref{EQ:constant_Q}) reduces to the result given by Fermi's golden rule.
+In the limit of zero THz field and small $\Gamma_{\rm e-ph}$, the real part of Eq.~(\ref{EQ:constant_Q}) reduces to the result given by Fermi's golden rule.